WingsMaker/ImgClick/README.md

-.

-.

-Example , to click on Excel icon
+Example (above) , to click on Excel icon

 Source code written in AutoIT script:
    ImgClick.au3